Kathy Griffin: Discography

 On June 10, 2008, Griffin released a comedy CD titled For Your Consideration.
 The disc was recorded at the ETK Theatre at the Grand Theatre Center For The Arts in Tracy, California on February 17, 2008.
 Griffin stated she decided to release the CD to try to win a Grammy award.

 On August 25, 2009, Griffin released a second comedy album, Suckin' It for the Holidays, in another bid for a Grammy.

 Griffin received her third Grammy nomination for Kathy Griffin: Does the Bible Belt in 2010,.

 On May 4, 2012, the full length version of "I'll Say It", the theme song of her show Kathy, was released to iTunes as a single.

 On August 20, 2012, Griffin released a seven-track EP containing dance remixes of "I'll Say It".

+Her fourth and fifth albums are 50 and Not Pregnant (2011) and Seaman 1st Class (2012) respectively.

+Calm Down Gurrl (2013), her sixth album, won the Grammy for Best Comedy Album at the 56th Grammy Awards.

+Look at My Butt Crack is her seventh album, it was recorded in Las Vegas and released in 2014.